Midsumma Festival

 Midsumma Festival is a celebration of LGBTQIA+ arts and cultures held annually for 22 days over January and February in Melbourne, Australia.

+The Victorian government has given Midsumma Festival funding.
+In 2018 it was given $600,000 for 3 years.

 History and background

 The festival began as a one-week celebration of LGBTQIA+ pride in 1989.

 Lesbian Festival and Conference

 In 1988, the members of the Melbourne lesbian community started organising the first Lesbian Festival in Australia.
 Smaller groups were established to organise a variety of exhibitions, sports days, theatre events, a market, and a Lesbian Film Festival.
 The inaugural Lesbian Festival was held from 10 until 20 January 1990.
 A number of events and exhibitions were held at the Footscray Community Arts Centre, and the Standing Strong music concert was held at the Dallas Brooks Hall, featuring Judy Small, Mahinārangi Tocker from New Zealand, Deborah Cheetham, American singer-songwriter Alix Dobkin, and others.
 Indigenous Australian playwright Eva Johnson's specially commissioned play What Do They Call Me? was directed by Venetia Guillot and performed by Johnson at the Guild Theatre at the University of Melbourne.
 Films at the Lesbian Film Festival at the Grierson Theatre and the State Film Centre (now ACMI).
 The Lesbian Conference was held at Melbourne University between 26 and 29 January, attended by more than 1000 women.
 Spaces for Koori and migrant women were provided, and over was raised for the Aboriginal Community Elders Services to help fund a new care facility for Aboriginal Elders in Brunswick East.
 Films shown there were not censored.
 The 1991 a Lesbian Conference took place at University of Technology Sydney in July of that year, with festival events at various locations around Sydney.
 In 1992, a third festival was planned for around a month late in the year, beginning on International Lesbian Day and ending on Melbourne Cup Day.